 Bulmer Apartments Sold in Early 1970s

 The Bulmer Apartments stopped operating as an apartment and rooming house at some point in the late 1950s or early 1960s.
 Olive Brickell still owned the property and she continued to use the building as a winter residence until her death in March of 1966.
-William III and his wife took possession of the apartments until they sold them to Flagship Bank in the early 1970s.
+William IV and his wife took possession of the apartments until they sold them to Flagship Bank in the early 1970s.

 At first, Flagship Bank considered renovating the old apartment complex and using it as the centerpiece of a larger development.
 However, a feasibility test was done, and it was determined that it would not be economically feasible to renovate the old building.
 The bank rejected the idea.